yugecin/anna/readme.txt

      [newvalue]             use 'anna' as modname for core settings.
                             Newvalue may can be an empty string, in that case the last character after the setting must be a single space.
+Changing a setting will immediately save the conf file and notice the mod that settings have been changed.

 stats
 -----